Last updated April 2015

 A student may also utilize the ‘Report It’ website at: www.colorado.edu/reportit

 Alternatively, or in addition, students also have the option of getting counsel and advice from the campus Ombuds office (303-492-5077), Center for Community, Rm.
 N440.
 The Ombuds office can often suggest strategies and mechanisms for addressing whatever the problem or issue at hand.
 They do not have authority or responsibility for mandating changes or corrections.
 The website at www.colorado.edu/ombuds constitutes a rich source of helpful suggestions.

 2. Issues about academic advising

 Begin with your specific advisor which may be departmental (common in Arts and Sciences, Engineering, Athletics, ROTC) or with the advising office of your school, college, or program (Music, Journalism, Business, Architecture).
 Rooms, telephone numbers and names of the appropriate individuals can be found in the campus directory under the specific school, college, department or unit.
 Appeals and grievances begin with your specific advisor and may continue to their supervisors in each school or college.
-Normally these matters are handled by a written process when taken to a supervisory level.
+Normally, supervisory level issues are by a written process.

 3. Issues about grades, exam procedures, excused absences, class policies, etc.